brichards21/SMSDiscordSpam/index.md

 ![](index_files/figure-markdown_strict/unnamed-chunk-5-1.png)

 When it comes to average word length, our spam message doesn’t particularly stand out.
-Instead, it’s buried among the non-spam messages and doesn’t stand out as irregular in our case.
+Instead, it seems typical among the non-spam messages.

 ## Proportion of Stopwords

 When solving a natural language processing (NLP) process, the first thing that we generally do is remove the stop words.
-However, before we loose this information, calculating the number of stop words can also lend us some extra information.
+However, before we loose this information, calculating the *number* of stop words can also lend us some extra information.

-For reference, a stop word is a commonly used word that carry very little useful information.
+For reference, a stop word is a commonly used word that carries very little useful information.
 Examples of stop words are “a”, “the”, “is”, “are”, etc.